 - Gum disease

 Vaping May Lead To Receding Gum

 The nicotine contained in your e-cigarette is known to narrow the blood vessels thereby reducing the amount of oxygen to the gum and teeth.
-This can eventually lead to receding gum and loose tooth.
-Receding gum is a dental condition where the gum pulls back and exposes the periodontal pockets beneath the gumline.
+This can eventually lead to receding gum and loose teeth.
+Receding gum is a dental condition where the gum pulls back and exposes the periodontal pockets beneath the gum line.
 Bacteria from plaque and tartar buildup can infect the pockets causing gum inflammation, gum disease, dental abscess, or periodontitis.
 Receding gum is also a symptom of periodontal disease.

 Is It Okay to Vape While You’re Wearing Braces?

 Braces are types of orthodontic appliances that are installed on the teeth to help straighten them and correct bite problems (malocclusions).
 They’re typically worn for several months depending on if you got traditional metal braces or Invisalign.
 Once your braces are fitted, your orthodontist will warn you about what foods and habits to avoid, such as smoking or vaping, that may be harmful to oral health.